Ponds in Wrexham County Borough

 As a pond develops its vegetation increases, reducing the surface area of open water, silt builds up and eventually it will become dry or wooded.
 All stages in a pond's development are important, as they support different communities of plants and animals, but amphibians need open water in order to lay their eggs.
 Almost 50% of the county's ponds are shaded by trees or have become wooded.
 This will increase and ponds will be lost unless they are managed or restored.

 Planning permission is needed to import waste materials to fill in a pond and it may also be required to create one.
 For details contact: Wrexham County Borough Council, Planning Department on 01978 292019.

 Several species, including great crested newt and water vole, are protected under the 1981 Wildlife and Countryside Act and E.C.
 Habitats and Species Directive 1992.
 It is illegal to damage these species and their habitats.
-For details contact: Countryside Council for Wales on Tel: 01352 706600.
+For details contact: Countryside Council for Wales.

 Consent from the Environment Agency is required for activities relating to water management, pollution and fish stocking, while a waste licence is needed for tipping.
 Advice is available from: Environment Agency on Tel: 01248 670770.

-For further information about ponds or grants for their renovation,
+Contact us for further information about ponds or grants for their renovation.